jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/README.md

         message += token
         yield message

+# Initialize an empty llms dictionary and create a pn.chat.ChatInterface instance to set the callback function for processing messages
 llms = {}
 chat_interface = pn.chat.ChatInterface(callback=callback, callback_user="Mistral")
 chat_interface.send(
     "Say Hi! to Mistral!", user="System", respond=False
 )

+# Make the chat interface servable to a web server.
 chat_interface.servable()
 ```

+Save the code above, the open up your terminal and run `panel serve script_title.py --autoreload --show`.
+Don't forget to replace the script_title.py by the name of the file.

 ## Resources: